 These questions are answered by taking a step back and analyzing a different level of granularity, the most important element in a business, the customer.

 85SIXTY has developed a tool to do just that: DataWave

 Integrating transactional data, DataWave segments customers into cohorts identifying the best and worst customers (and those with potential) so that you can more meaningfully address their needs.

 “The only real mistake is the one from which we learn nothing.” – Henry Ford

-Do you know who yours are?
+Do you know who your audience segments are in 2024?